Welcome to The Music Trust

 NATIONAL OPERA REVIEW SUBMISSION

 This review, initiative by Senator George Brandis when he was Federal Minister for the Arts, in late September 2015 issued a discussion paper and invited comment.
 The Music Trust submitted a detailed paper making a number of revolutionary proposals.
-Whether or not the review adopts them, the Music Trust submission includes valuable proposals that could be taken up by a future government.
-It can be found under LIST OF PROJECTS.
-Rumour has it (early October 2016) that the Review is about to report.
+The review has now reported.
+The Trust has commented in the November and December editions of Loudmouth (see right hand column).
+The Trust's initial submission can be found under LIST OF PROJECTS, see menu bar.

 Freedman Music Fellowships